 A vanilla sugar cookie in homage of the Queen’s favourite breed

-These cookies can be made and enjoyed in their own right, or as part of my three-tiered cake for the Queen’s birthday: read the full article on how to assemble the cake.
+These cookies can be made and enjoyed in their own right, or as part of my three-tiered cake for the royal wedding.

 200g soft salted butter, room temperature